The 25 best centre-backs in world football - ranked

 With a gigantic frame and pace to match, the Netherlands international was a leading figure in a Liverpool side that became European and domestic champions in 2019 and 2020.

-A few injuries and some dodgy performances affected his stock slightly around the world, but the 32-year-old is now back to his imperious best this term.
+A few injuries and some dodgy performances affected his stock slightly around the world, but the Dutchman is back to his imperious best once again.

 1. Antonio Rudiger